emacs-helm/helm/index.md

 - _IMPORTANT:_

-In any helm session (after `helm-M-x` or `helm-` command)
+In any helm session, as soon there is candidates in the helm buffer

-`C-h m` pops a general info buffer about helm
+`C-h m` pops an org buffer with detailed documentation about current command and more generalized infos about helm.

-`C-c ?` pops a special info buffer of the current helm command

-Not all helm commands have specialized info buffers.
-Look for `C-c ?` in the mode-line. `C-h m` is shown for any command that does not have a specialized info buffer.
+Use it with no moderation!

 Use these embedded Info screens first before reporting bugs.